Short answer: Yes, you probably should.

 It can be anxiety inducing to know that many conditions cause chest pain, including life-threatening problems like heart attacks and pulmonary embolisms.
-While it is important to see a physician to determine the cause of your chest pains, you should absolutely see a doctor (or even visit the emergency room) if you also have these other symptoms:
+While it is important to see a physician to determine the cause of your chest pains, you should absolutely see a doctor (or even visit the emergency room, or call 911 or the equivalent in your country) if you also have these other symptoms:

 - Nausea or feeling sick

 - Trouble Breathing